w3f/research/docs/Polkadot/economics/index.md

 import DocCardList from '@theme/DocCardList';

-This chapter covers the economic research done at the Web3 Foundation.
+This section showcases the economic research conducted by the Web3 Foundation research team.
 We use tools from microeconomics, behavioral economics, and game theory to analyze different aspects of the protocol.

 <DocCardList />